-The Fontbonne University Disney Leadership Experience allows sophomore and junior level students to attend the College Edition of the Disney Leadership Institute – an accredited Leadership Development program hosted by professionals and business leaders associated with The Walt Disney Corporation.
+The Fontbonne University Disney Leadership Institute allows students to attend the College Edition of Disney’s Imagination Campus –an accredited Leadership Development program hosted by professionals and business leaders associated with The Walt Disney Corporation.

 This program encourages participants to focus on and develop personal strengths and values in conjunction with organizational values and individual legacy.
 Students that graduate from the institute will return to campus as stronger leaders with a continued focus on understanding that personal values and strengths serve as a cornerstone for all leadership development.